 - By Peter KornbluhPeter Kornbluh directs the Cuba Documentation Project at the National Security Archive at George Washington University.
-He is co-author (with William LeoGrande) of the forthcoming book, Talking With Castro: The Untold History of Dialogue Between the United States and Cuba.
+He is co-author with William M. Leogrande of Back Channel to Cuba: The Hidden History of Negotiations between Washington and Havana.

 Imprisoned in Cuba, Alan Gross is suing the U.S. government.
 And the documents the case reveals are putting the Obama administration in a tough spot.